chihchun/snapcraft-docker/README.md

+# Unofficial build

+This repository is an unofficial build for cross-build purpose.
+Please use the official build [snapcraft](https://hub.docker.com/r/snapcore/snapcraft) if you need newer version of snapcraft.

+If you have questions or issues with this docker image, feel free to report bug on https://github.com/chihchun/snapcraft-docker/issues

-# Docker image for building Ubuntu snaps
+## Docker image for building Ubuntu snaps

 This image includes toolchains and [Snapcraft](https://snapcraft.io) to help app and hardware enablement engineers to build a snap software package and [Ubuntu Core](https://developer.ubuntu.com/en/snappy/) image from Ubuntu or other Docker supported platform.